This article has links to products and services we love, which we may make commission from.

 The Newport Mansions are just minutes away and the Newport Cliff Walk is easily reached from The Vanderbilt.

-Enjoy European Style at Shepherd’s Run in South Kingston, RI
+Enjoy European Style at Shepherd’s Run in South Kingstown, RI

 Picture vineyards, stunning stone architecture, and a sprawling European-style estate…without the Transatlantic flight and jet lag.